salrashid123/go-tpm-wrapping/README.md

 ## Go-TPM-Wrapping - Go library for encrypting values through Trusted Platform Module (TPM)

-Library to encrypt and decrypt data using a wrapping key thats encoded inside a Trusted Platform Module (TPM).
+Library to encrypt and decrypt data using a wrapping key thats encoded inside a `Trusted Platform Module (TPM)`.

-In other words, you *must* have access to the TPM that encrypted the data to decrypt the wrapping key
+In other words, you *must* have access to a specific TPM decrypt the wrapping key.

+In addition you can stipulate that the key can only get decrypted by the TPM if the user provides a passphrase (`userAuth`) or if the target system has certain `PCR` values.

 There are two modes to using this library: